thomaspernet/esg_metadata/01_data_preprocessing/01_transform_tables/00_meta_analysis.md

 <!-- #region heading_collapsed="true" -->
 ### Model Architecture

-1. Embedding layer: to “embed” each input character’s encoded number into a dense 256 dimension vector.
-The choice of embedding_dim is a hyperparameter that can be tuned to get the desired accuracy.
+1. Embedding layer: to “embed” each input character’s encoded number into a dense 256 dimension vector..
-2. Bidirectional LSTM layer: read the sequence of character embeddings from the previous step and output a single vector representing that sequence.
-The values for units and dropouts are hyperparameters as well.
+2. Bidirectional LSTM layer: .
-3. Final Dense layer: to output a single value close to 0 for ‘F’ or close to 1 for ‘M’ since this is the encoding we used in the preprocessing step.
+3. Final Dense layer: Prediction 0/1 for male/female

 Note: Embedding layer enables us to convert each word into a fixed length vector of defined size.
 The resultant vector is a dense one with having real values instead of just 0’s and 1’s.
 The fixed length of word vectors helps us to represent words in a better way along with reduced dimensions
 <!-- #endregion -->